blockchain-develop/ontology-holder-oep4/README.md

 ## How to use?

-Ontology-holder need an ontoloyg node to sync block data, and need a mysql scheme (ontolog-holder) to save data.
+Ontology-holder need an ontology node to sync block data, and need a mysql scheme (ontolog-holder) to save data.

-rename config-simpe.json tp config.json,
+Rename config-simpe.json to config.json, and set Mysql config, and set Ontology config.

-and set Mysql address to "MysqlDataSourceName" field, and set Ontology node rpc address to "OntologyRpcAddress" field.
+There are two important item, "BlockHeight" and "Contracts".
+"Contracts" includes the hash of oep4 contracts which you want to get the holders.
+"BlockHeight" item indicates the height where program will search blocks.

 Note that you need create db scheme "ontology-holder" with utf-8 charset befer setup Ontology-holder.